 The governor's role is to carry out the laws passed by the General Assembly, to maintain order, and to be the spokesperson for the state.
-Colonial South Carolinians' experience with the British king built a distrust of executive authority that has echoed through more than two centuries since.
+South Carolinians' experience with the British king in the colonial and revolutionary eras built a distrust of executive authority that has echoed through more than two centuries since.
 From the Revolution to the Civil War, governors were elected by the General Assembly, were limited to one two-year term, and had no veto power.
-The Constitution of 1895, the basis of our present constitution, scattered executive authority among so many offices that the governor had very little formal authority.
+The Constitution of 1895, our fundamental law today, scattered executive authority among so many offices that the governor had very little formal authority.
 The constitution allowed two two-year terms at first, was amended to allow one four-year term, then finally was amended again in 1980 to allow two four-year terms.
 The possibility of longer service in office improved the governor's standing.
 To run for governor, one has to be a U.S. citizen at least thirty years of age who has lived in the state for at least five years.